 Sprinkle remaining Cheddar cheese on top of filling. - Fold tortillas; cook.

 Fold tortillas in half around filling; brush one side with oil.
 Reheat the same large skillet (no need to clean it out) over medium heat.
 Add stuffed tortillas, oiled side down and side-by-side in the pan.
 Cook until until lightly browned on the bottom, around 3 to 4 minutes.
-Flip tortillas over and continue cooking until lightly browned on the other side, around another 3 to 4 minutes. - Slice and serve.
+Flip tortillas over and continue cooking until lightly browned on the other side, around another 3 to 4 minutes - Slice and serve.

-FAQ Leftover Pork Chop Recipe
+FAQ Leftover Pork Chops

 It’s easiest to shred pork when it’s freshly cooked, or warm.
 So, with chilled leftover pork chops, you have a few choices: